You Pays Your Money and You Takes Your Choice: Implications of Reforming Real Estate Agent Commission Practices in Austria

 Abstract

-On July 1, 2023, Austria introduced the “Bestellerprinzip,” requiring the party hiring a real estate agent to pay the fee.
-Using comprehensive rental advertisement and administrative data for Vienna, we study the reform’s effects.
-We find a sharp decline in listings due to reduced agent use, alongside significant rent increases across all market segments.
-Rents rose beyond simple cost pass-through, implying losses for tenants entering new long-term contracts and for agents.
-While the reform did not achieve its short-run policy goals, it may increase residential mobility over time as cost differences between contract types narrow.
-We also show that Vienna’s first-generation rent controls are widely ignored at the advertising stage, as these units saw even larger increases in advertised rents, consistent with Austria’s weak and retrospektive enforcement incentives.
+On July 1, 2023, Austria implemented the Bestellerprinzip, mandating that the party hiring a real estate agent bears the brokerage fee.
+Using comprehensive rental listing and administrative data from Vienna, we estimate the reform’s effects on market outcomes.
+The policy led to a sharp decline in the number of listings, driven by reduced agent usage, and to significant rent increases across all segments.
+Rent increases exceeded simple cost pass-through, implying losses for new tenants.
+Real estate agents were less often employed than before yet, if involved, costs were fully shifted over to tenants contradicting the policy goal.
+The reform thus failed to achieve its short-run objectives, though it may increase residential mobility over time by narrowing cost differences across contract types.
+In the long-term, older tenants, natives and first-generations immigrants will likely bear the cost of this policy reform due to their low residential mobility.
+We further show that first-generation rent controls are widely disregarded at the advertising stage, as these units experienced disproportionately large increases in asking rents upon enactment of this policy, consistent with the weak enforcement incentives in Austria

 Keywords: Rental Market; Ordering Principle; Statutory Incidence; Agents; Volume Effects; Price Effects, Free Riders; Rent Control; Austria